Leaving a Violent Relationship

 Preparing to Leave

-- Keep a journal of all violent incidences, noting dates, events and threats made, if possible.
+Keep a journal of all violence: noting dates, events and threats made, if possible.
 Keep your journal in a safe place.

-- Plan with your children and identify a safe place for them, like a room with a lock or a friend’s house where they can go for help.
+Plan with your children.
+Find a safe place for them to go for help, like a room with a lock or a friend’s house.
 Reassure them that their job is to stay safe, not to protect you.

-- Contact your local shelter and find out about laws and other resources available to you before you have to use them during a crisis.
+Contact your local shelter and find out about laws/other resources available to you.
+Know your rights before you have to use them.
 WomensLaw.org has state by state legal information.

 When You Leave